 The rest of cholecystectomies are done by open abdominal surgery, which requires a larger incision in the abdomen.

-Alternatively, gallstones can sometimes be dissolved with drugs, such as bile acids (ursodeoxycholic acid), taken by mouth.
-Such a drug, taken two or three times daily, can dissolve tiny stones in 6 months.
+Alternatively, gallstones can sometimes be dissolved with medications, such as bile acids (ursodeoxycholic acid), taken by mouth.
+Such a medication can dissolve tiny stones in 6 months.
 Larger stones may take up to 1 to 2 years.
 Many never dissolve.
-Dissolving gallstones with drugs is most likely to work when stones are made of cholesterol and the opening of the gallbladder is not blocked.
+Dissolving gallstones with medications is most likely to work when stones are made of cholesterol and the opening of the gallbladder is not blocked.
 Even if the stones are successfully dissolved, half of these people develop gallstones again within 5 years.
-This treatment has limited use, and doctors use it only when surgery is too risky (for example, in people with major medical problems—see Surgical Risk Surgical Risk Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
+This treatment has limited use, and doctors primarily use it when surgery is too risky (for example, in people with major medical problems—see Surgical Risk Surgical Risk Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
 However... read more ).

-Ursodeoxycholic acid can help prevent stones from forming in obese people who are losing weight rapidly after weight-loss surgery or who are on a very low calorie diet.
+Ursodeoxycholic acid, a medication taken by mouth, can help prevent stones from forming in people with obesity who are losing weight rapidly after weight-loss surgery or who are on a very low calorie diet.

 Gallstones in the bile ducts